 There are a few wines on the annual release list that I’m not familiar with.
 I have a reputation for buying wines with interesting names and Penfolds Bin 311 Tumbarumba Chardonnay is calling my name to try it.
 Tumbarumba is a small country town in New South Wales that is a cool climate grape growing region but for me, it’s a great name.

-On Saturday night, Jan and David invited our neighbours and friends of theirs and it was a lovely mix of interesting people.
+On Saturday night, Jan and David invited their neighbours and friends and it was a lovely mix of interesting people.
 The appetisers were first class starting with this rolled smoked salmon served with a rich dressing and caviar and then bruschetta with tomatoes, red onion, feta cheese, basil, olive oil, plus a hint of guava finishing vinegar.

 As you can tell from the photos, it was a rainy Saturday but that didn’t deter the festivities.